chainHero/heroes-service/README.md

 }

 // Invoke
-// Every futures requests named invoke will arrive here. func (t *HeroesServiceChaincode) Invoke(stub shim.ChaincodeStubInterface) pb.Response {
+// All future requests named invoke will arrive here. func (t *HeroesServiceChaincode) Invoke(stub shim.ChaincodeStubInterface) pb.Response {
 	fmt.Println("########### HeroesServiceChaincode Invoke ###########")

 	// Get the function and arguments from the request function, args := stub.GetFunctionAndParameters()

-	// Check that the request concern an invoke if function != "invoke" {
+	// Check whether it is an invoke request if function != "invoke" {
 		return shim.Error("Unknown function call")
 	}

-	// Check that the number of argument is sufficient to possibly find the function to invoke if len(args) < 1 {
+	// Check whether the number of arguments is sufficient if len(args) < 1 {
-		return shim.Error("The number of arguments is insufficient, you need to provide the function to invoke.")
+		return shim.Error("The number of arguments is insufficient.")
 	}

 	// In order to manage multiple type of request, we will check the first argument.